Domestic Wastewater Permits: The Permitting Process

 Determine if the water body receiving the discharge is on the Texas Clean Water Act Section 303(d) List.

 The Texas Water Quality Inventory and 303(d) List describe the status of the state's waters on historical surface and groundwater quality data (the Inventory) and identify water bodies that are not meeting standards set for their use (the List).
 The List must be approved by the Environmental Protection Agency (EPA) before it is considered final.
-On November 18, 2011 the EPA approved the 2010 Texas Water Quality 303(d) list submitted to the EPA on September 18, 2010.
+On May 9, 2013,the EPA approved the 2012 Texas Water Quality 303(d) list submitted to the EPA on February 21, 2013.

 The following instructions and forms are needed to complete the permit application package.
 They may be used to submit an application for a new permit, a major amendment or minor amendment to an existing permit, or to submit an application to renew an existing permit.
-These documents are made available in Portable Document Format (PDF).
-(Help with PDF).
+These documents are made available in Portable Document Format ( PDF).

 Completing the Domestic Wastewater Permit Application